 Total: $5.11 a person.

-The best way to explore the island on the cheap is to rent a scooter.
+There are so many places to see on Bali that the best way to explore the island on the cheap is to rent a scooter.
 It costs IDR50.000 ($4.50) a day and if you find a travel buddy, you can share the expenses!
 The petrol is only IDR6.000-7.000 ($0.50) and it will last you for more than 10 hours of ride.
 In this way you can be transport independent and definitely more flexible with your sightseeing plans.
 It’s also a great adventure to do Bali’s Temple Hopping on the cheap.
 Scooters shops are everywhere, but you can also rent one from BedBunkers and other hostels.
 Before riding it, make sure you have an International Driving Licence and you wear the crash helmet.

 - One of Bali’s top 5 temples.